Special Programs and Opportunities

 Our programs allow students to engage in different facets of political science outside the classroom.

 Every political science major completes four credits of experiential learning.
-In addition to the Washington Honors Semester, a number of local options are available in consultation with your academic advisor and help from the Career Development Center.
+In addition to the Washington Honors Semester, a number of local options are available in consultation with your academic advisor and help from the Boerigter Center for Calling and Career.
 These include, but are not limited to: